Ham Radio 101/201

 10:30 AM - Ham Radio 201: New General/Extra

-Pacificon℠ offers License Testing for those who want to get their first ham license, or those who want to upgrade to a higher class license.
+Pacificon℠ offers license testing and one-day classes for those who want to get their first ham license, or those who want to upgrade to a higher class license.
 You've passed, congratulations! ...Now what?
 What do you need to know?
-What rig should you buy?
+What radios and equipment should you buy?
 What features do you need?
 What is CTCSS?
 How is DMR different from D-Star?
 Can you ever be truly happy without a tower?
-How do you install an antenna without destroying your house or killing yourself in the process?
+How do you install an antenna without destroying your house, or killing yourself in the process?
 When a disaster happens - how can you be useful?
 How can you be better prepared?
 Should you spend $500 for a new Icom/Yaesu/Kenwood handheld radio, or buy a Baofeng handheld for $20?

-Another scenario is the Technician who has just upgraded to General or Extra, but has only operated VHF/UHF.
-You've passed your upgrade to General or Extra and want to work HF.
+Or, you're a Technician who just upgraded to General or Extra, and you've only operated VHF/UHF.
+Now you want to operate HF.
 What do you really need in terms of radios, antennas, and accessories?
 What kind of antenna?
 Should you learn CW?
 Do you need a kilowatt amplifier?
-Can you operate HF even if you live in an apartment?
+Can you operate HF if you live in an apartment?
 Did you know you carry in, and operate an HF station from, a backpack?

 To help answer these and other questions, members of the Bay-Net amateur radio group will conduct a half-day seminar for newly licensed and newly upgraded hams.
 The seminar will be split into four parts, and each part will be followed by Q&A opportunities.

 Ham Radio 101: New Technician

-Ham Radio 102: Intro to digital voice modes (DMR, D-STAR, Fusion)
+Ham Radio 101a: Intro to Digital Voice (DMR, D-STAR, and Fusion)

-Operating: Using your digital radio and connecting over the internet
+• Operating: Using your digital radio and connecting to the network

 Ham Radio 201: New General/Extra